-Program Eligibility: This scholarship is available to full-time students pursuing degrees in architecture or design at approved accredited 5-year or 4+1 programs in California, Hawaii, New York, New Jersey, and Washington.
+Program Eligibility: This scholarship is available to full-time students pursuing degrees in architecture or design at approved accredited 5-year or 4+1 programs in the continental United States and Hawaii.

 Eligible Student Categories: